No wonder it’s taken me a while to catch up with writing, I managed to turn June into a marathon month of adventures!

 Fuel and services.

 Fuel up in Washtucna before Palouse Falls.
-Other than the town of Dayton to the west, Clarkston, ID to the east, and the high-priced Last Resort park north of the wilderness, there isn’t much in the way of fuel or services in the Blue Mountains area.
+There is fuel in Dayton to the west, Clarkston to the east, and the high-priced Last Resort park north of the wilderness, but aside from those stops, there isn’t much else in the way of services in the Blue Mountains area.
 Definitely have everything you need and maybe even consider bringing an extra fuel canister if you’re planning much driving.

 There is no shortage of camping options in the area.
 Both DNR and National Forest camps are scattered around the wilderness and run the length of the main Tucannon Road.
 Dispersed camping is also allowed per usual rules.